 Tulsi Vivah is a Hindu festival where a ceremonial marriage of the plant is performed with lord Vishnu or to his avatar, Lord Krishna.

-The Tulsi wedding signifies the end of the monsoon and the beginning of the wedding season as per the Hindu customs.
+The Tulsi wedding signifies the end of the monsoon and the beginning of the wedding season as per Hindu customs.

 With her meditation interrupted, Jalandhar lost his power and was killed by Shiva and his head fell in Brinda’s palace.

 Seeing this she realized it was not her husband but Lord Vishnu.
 Out of anger, Brinda cursed Lord Vishnu to transform into a black Shaligram stone and to be separated from his wife.
-Following which, Brinda herself committed self-immolation, and the gods (or Vishnu himself) transferred her soul to a plant, which was henceforth called Tulsi.
+Following this, Brinda herself committed self-immolation, and the gods (or Vishnu himself) transferred her soul to a plant, which was henceforth called Tulsi.

 Festivities around the Tulsi Marriage (Tulsi Vivah)

 The Tulsi marriage is celebrated with great fanfare and it resembles the traditional Hindu wedding.
-The marriage ceremony is conducted at homes and at temples, by marrying shaligram stone to the plant.
+The marriage ceremony is conducted at homes and at temples, by marrying Shaligram stone to the plant.

 Lamps, fruits, sugarcane are kept around the plant to celebrate the occasion.
-The plant is decked up as a bride with bright colored clothes, jewelry, and flowers.
+The plant is decked up as a bride with bright-colored clothes, jewelry, and flowers.

 During the ceremony, Vishnu and Tulsi, are tied together with a cotton thread to signify the marriage.